yuyatinnefeld/yuyatinnefeld.github.io/docs/_posts/2023-12-28-vipassana.md

 | 9:30 pm   | Retire to your own room - Lights out |

-## 4. Beyond the Meditation Hall
+## 4. Beyond the Meditation Hall in Cambodia

-The center had separate entrances and sectors for men and women.
-As you crossed the gate, a sense of quietude descended.
-It felt a little bit like entering a prison.
-The center had a compact layout, allowing you to explore its entirety within a leisurely 20-minute stroll.
+Address: <a href="https://maps.app.goo.gl/iwNBKjDod7aZtBvA9" target="_blank"><b>google maps</b></a>

+Reaching the Cambodia Vipassana Dhamma Center offers a variety of options!
+You can hop on a local bus for a scenic journey, or opt for a convenient taxi ride that takes approximately 3 hours.

+Passing through the gates, a hushed reverence descended, accentuated by the separation of men and women's quarters.
+The center's intimate layout, easily walkable in 20 minutes, felt like stepping into a haven of stillness, inviting exploration and self-discovery.

 There in Cambodia were around 50 men (20 old students and 30 newbies) and 60 women participating.
 Each of us was assigned a simple room with a bathroom, toilet, bed, and a small meditation corner.